-French Palme d’Or winner Jacques Audiard’s The Sisters Brothers gallops onto the Venice Lido this year with John C. Reilly and Joaquin Phoenix as two gunfighting brothers in a brilliant postmodern western of true wit.
+French Palme d’Or winner Jacques Audiard’s The Sisters Brothers gallops into UK cinemas this week with John C. Reilly and Joaquin Phoenix as two gunfighting brothers in a brilliant postmodern western of true wit.

 “Well, we fucked that up,” states Eli (Reilly) as he and his brother Charlie (Phoenix) walk away from a gunfight that has left six or seven dead and a barn on fire filled with dying horses.
 They’d only wanted to kill one man.
 The ‘Sisters Brothers’ are a pair of guns for hire.
 Eli is the goodish one, in that he worries about the jobs they get from the Commodore (Rutger Hauer, in a wordless cameo) and he treasures a shawl gifted to him by a schoolteacher.
 Charlie, on the other hand, is a sociopathic drunk who takes a carefree pleasure in his work and has ambitions to go far with the killing they do.

 Their latest mission is to hunt down a chemist, the Hermann Kermit Warm (Riz Ahmed), who tracker John Morris (Jake Gyllenhaal) has gone ahead to find and apprehend.
 The story – adapted by Audiard and his writing partner Thomas Bidegain from Patrick Dewitt’s novel – initially moves between Morris and Warm, who begin to develop their own relationship, and the brothers who track them.
 The journey has all the hallmarks of the epic western quest, but Audiard will foreground Charlie making water before the beautiful panorama.